Delhi–Dehradun Expressway

-The Delhi–Saharanpur–Dehradun Expressway, also known as National Highway 709B (NH 709B), is a 210 km long, 12/6 lane access-controlled expressway, connecting Delhi, the national capital of India, with Dehradun, the Winter capital of the Indian state of Uttarakhand.
-It passes through the states of Delhi, Uttar Pradesh and Uttarakhand, and through the cities of Baghpat, Baraut, Shamli and Saharanpur.
-The National Highway 307 (NH-307) is also part of the Delhi Dehradun Expressway.
+The Delhi–Dehradun Expressway, also known as Delhi-Dehradun Economic Corridor, is a 210 km long, 12/6 lane access-controlled expressway, connecting Delhi, the national capital of India, with Dehradun, the Winter capital of the Indian state of Uttarakhand.
+The highway includes multiple independent stretches of different highways including National Highway 709B (NH-709B), National Highway 307 (NH-307) and a green field alignment between Eastern Peripheral Expressway and Saharanpur bypass denoted as National Highway 344G (NH-344G) The highway passes through the states of Delhi, Uttar Pradesh and Uttarakhand, and through the cities of Baghpat, Baraut, Shamli and Saharanpur.

 It has two spurs, or link roads, to ensure connectivity with cities lying nearby to its route: one 50.7 km, six-lane Saharanpur–Roorkee–Haridwar Expressway, and another 121 km, six-lane Ambala-Shamli Expressway.
 It reduces both travel time and distance, from around 5–6 hours to only 2.5 hours, and from around 280 km to 210 km.
 It also connects to Char Dham Highway at Haridwar in Uttarakhand.

 History

 In February 2020, after the Central Government granted in-principle approval for the expressway. the tender was awarded in January 2021, and budget was approved.
 In December 2021 Dec, Prime Minister Narendra Modi laid the Foundation stone.
 In December 2021, tender for "Roorkee-Haridwar Expressway" spur was awarded to Krishna Constellation, and in January 2022, the tender for Shamli–Ambala Expressway was invited.
 The expressway was developed in three phases: